 Mr. John Jinshu Zhang has served as our director since October 2018.
-Mr. Zhang is currently a partner of Dentons LLP, where he focuses on cross-border mergers and acquisitions and dispute resolution.
-From October 2000 to November 2014, Mr. Zhang was a partner at Edwards Wildman LLP, Reed Smith LLP, and Greenberg Traurig, LLP successively.
+Mr. Zhang is currently general counsel of Blue California.
+From October 2000 to May 2021, Mr. Zhang was a partner at Dentons LLP, Edwards Wildman LLP, Reed Smith LLP, and Greenberg Traurig, LLP successively.
 Mr. Zhang worked as an associate of Jones Day LLP and Graham & James, LLP from November 1993 to November 1999.
 Mr. Zhang received his bachelor's degree in literature from Peking University in 1982, master's degree in Asian studies from University of Hawaii at Manoa in 1989, master's degree in intellectual history from University of California, Los Angeles in 1990 and Juris doctor degree from University of California, Berkeley in 1993.